Finding a Job

 A competency-based interview demonstrates the applicant's skills and determines whether they have the ability to work in a given environment.
 This article looks at tips on how to prepare answers for your interview using the STAR method.

 Sometimes, remaining interested in your job can be difficult, and enjoying it may seem entirely out of the question.
 But is it worth it to up and quit?
-Asking yourself these five questions may give you a more objective picture of your situation.
+Here are five questions to give you a more objective picture of your situation.

 6 Steps on How to Find a New Job in One Month

-Here are six ways to find a new job quickly.
-First, you are going to need a plan of action.
-Next, you need to set up alerts on job platforms and social networking sites.
-Finally, you need to invest as much time as you can in managing these areas and dedicate a few hours a day to research.
+Six ways on how to find a new job quickly.
+First, establish a plan of action.
+Secondly, set up alerts on different job platforms and social networking sites.
+Finally, invest as much time as you can each day or every second day in managing these alerts and searches.

 Questions to Ask Interviewers Based on Their Role Scope